 Note that Final Exams cannot be held during the final week of the semester.

-Exams and other adhoc requests can also be submitted to Andrew via the MAE Portal.
-These should be requested at least 3 business days in advance (the earlier the better!)
-Be sure to include:
+Exams and other adhoc requests should be submitted via the MAE Portal.
+These should be requested at least 3 business days in advance. (the earlier the better!).

 Non-class related events can be scheduled in any available MAE spaces, or through the Student Life office.